qtumproject/qtumcore-lib/docs/address.md

 # QTUM Address
 Represents a QTUM address.
 Addresses are the most popular way to make QTUM transactions.
-See [the official Bitcoin Wiki](https://en.bitcoin.it/wiki/Address) for technical background information.

 ## Instantiate an Address
 To be able to receive QTUMs an address is needed, but in order to spend them a private key is necessary.
 Please take a look at the [`PrivateKey`](privatekey.md) docs for more information about exporting and saving a key.